How to create content blocks for Customer Hub

 The Settings button highlighted in the top right corner of the Customer Hub dashboard in Klaviyo

-• A personalization tag that surfaces information from someone’s Klaviyo profile, if available.
-See example personalization tag use cases below.
+• A personalization tag that pulls information from the customer’s Klaviyo profile (e.g., available reward points).
+See example personalization tags for use below.

 Event data is not currently supported for content blocks in Customer Hub.